 London School of Hygiene and Tropical Medicine (LSHTM) is a world-leading centre for research and postgraduate education in public and global health.
-In collaboration with the Medical Research Council and Uganda Virus Research Institute, LHSTH leads a study assessing the impact of a comprehensive menstrual health intervention on education outcomes in Uganda, in which WoMena provide MHM training and distribution of menstrual cup and reusable pads as well as awareness raising skits.
+In collaboration with the Medical Research Council and Uganda Virus Research Institute, LHSTH leads a study assessing the impact of a comprehensive menstrual health intervention on education outcomes in Uganda.

 Mbarara University of Science and Technology (MUST) is a public university in Uganda.
 WoMena collaborates with the MUST Department of Gender and Women Studies on design and analysis of quantitative and qualitative research related to MHM and menstrual cups.

 Sajeki Agency is a Kenyan marketing company, which provides WoMena with pro-bono tailored marketing support.

 Giving Wings is a Stockholm, Sweden based foundation with the purpose to support women and girls in gaining independence and self-sufficiency through education and healthcare initiatives primarily focusing on menstrual health as well as promoting awareness on global women’s issues